Azure-Samples/Microchip-PIC-IoT-Wx/Dev_Tools_Install.md

    - Confirm that a device named `CURIOSITY` shows up as a disk drive on the `Desktop` or in a `File Explorer` window
    - Launch a `Command Prompt` or `PowerShell` window (click on `Start` > type `PowerShell` in the Search field > `Open`)
    - Using the command line, navigate to the directory where the `iotprovision-bin` executable file resides (`<my_path>\iotprovision-bin-2\windows64\`)
-   - Execute the following command line
+   - Execute the following command line to launch the provisioning script

         ```shell
         .\iotprovision-bin.exe -c azure